 I hope you enjoyed my article on how to make an external hard drive compatible with Mac and PC without reformatting.

 Whether you go the software or hardware route depends on your situation.
-And which you find the easier to use.
+And which you find the easier to do.

 Either way there is a solution to having an existing external hard drive for Mac and PC.
-And without formatting the drive.
+And without reformatting the drive.

 As an admin I spend my day helping folks with their Mac issues.
 From the guy at work, through to unofficial 911 support for family and friends.
 I swear they have me on speed dial.

 For fun I like testing out and playing with new stuff.
 I think Apple make the best products on the planet.